C-Undritz/Community-Treats/TESTING.md

 * Manual review on comments against code to ensure relevancy.
 * Manual review to ensure all quoted-out code was removed.
 * Manual check of the spacing between code lines.
 * Code checked on [W3C Markup Validation](https://validator.w3.org/) using direct input.
-Due to the Jinja template code within the HTML this was done by opening each page and copying the HTML code from that displayed in Dev Tools.
+Due to the Jinja template code within the HTML this was done by opening each page, right clicking and selecting 'view page source', and then copying the HTML code displayed for direct input.

 ## JavaScript:
 The following quality checks were completed on each of the three JavaScript files: